Minimal model program for algebraically integrable foliations and generalized pairs: Precise adjunction formula for algebraically integrable foliations

 If $\rk\Ff=0$, then since $(X,\Ff,B,\Mm)$ is lc, $B=0$ and $\Mm$ descends to $X$, and the theorem is trivial.
-If $\rk\Ff=2$ then the theorem follows from the usual precise adjunction formula for lc g-pairs \cite[Page 306, Line 30]{BZ16}.
-Thus we may assume that $\rk\Ff=1$.
+If $\rk\Ff=2$, then the theorem follows from the usual precise adjunction formula for lc g-pairs \cite[Page 306, Line 30]{BZ16}.
+In what follows we may assume that $\rk\Ff=1$.